USPTO Examiner HOLWERDA KATHLEEN SONNETT - Art Unit 3771

 Interview Effectiveness

-Conducting an examiner interview provides a +14.4% benefit to allowance rate for applications examined by HOLWERDA, KATHLEEN SONNETT.
-This interview benefit is in the 57% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +11.4% benefit to allowance rate for applications examined by HOLWERDA, KATHLEEN SONNETT.
+This interview benefit is in the 46% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness